Yahweasel/license-files-considered-harmful/README.md

 tl;dr: LICENSE files are unmaintainable, and when they're out of date or incorrect, they mislead people into violating licenses.
 Their presence does more harm than good.

 I do not put license text in the LICENSE files of repositories, and indeed would prefer not to have LICENSE files at all.
-The reason is not that I'm particularly blaise about licenses; in fact, the reason is exactly the opposite.
+The reason is not that I'm particularly blasé about licenses; in fact, the reason is exactly the opposite.
 It is my opinion that putting license information in a LICENSE file, while obviously convenient, is doing much more harm than good.

 My license text is stored in the licensed files, in plain old fashioned license comments.
 I mark the license correctly on repositories when I remember to.
 For libraries I often use [SPDX license headers](https://spdx.org/licenses/), though I'll admit I'm not completely consistent with that.
 If, after reading this, you agree with my concerns about LICENSE files, I recommend you adopt the same behavior, and include some advice at the end of this rant.